Crazy Random Shit in Warsaw with Jonny Blair

 There are many E.Wedel Chocolate Shops across Poland but we went to the one on Zamoyskiego Street in Praga, which is next to the Fabryka Czekolady and the museum will be opening very soon.

-Przyczółek Grochowski is a housing estate in the Praga-Południe district of Warsaw on the east side of the Vistula River, Warsaw is home to the longest building in Poland.
+Przyczółek Grochowski is a housing estate in the Praga-Południe district of Warsaw on the east side of the Vistula River.
+And goes down on record for being The Longest Housing Block In Warszawa

 It was built between 1969–1974 and consists of 23 residential blocks connected by galleries bringing the total length to 1.5km.